Overview

 Study Goals

-The goals for the I-44 corridor environmental study are to validate the outcomes of the 2008 I-44 Purpose and Need Study with the opportunity for the public to provide input and to divide the more than 250 miles of the I-44 corridor into logical independent segments that can further be studied.
-Those project segments can then be prioritized for further in-depth study to determine a preferred alternative and prepare for detailed design and construction when funds are available.
+The goals for the I-44 corridor environmental study were to validate the outcomes of the 2008 I-44 Purpose and Need Study with the opportunity for the public to provide input and to divide the more than 250 miles of the I-44 corridor into logical independent segments that can further be studied.
+Those project segments have been prioritized for further in-depth study to determine a preferred alternative and prepare for detailed design and construction when funds are available.

 Next Steps